PySport/kloppy/docs/user-guide/transformations/index.md

-# Transformations
+# Dataset transformations

 !!! example

-    This page should explain how dataset transformations work.
+    This chapter should explain how dataset transformations work.